zorowangtt/phdthesis/source/13_chapter_4.md

 All molecular simulations were performed by Amber 14.
-The Amber ff14SB force field[@maier2015] was used to model the standard residues of the proteins except for H200, tuned force field from quantum calculations at section *2.2 Parameterization of the Fe^3+^ Metal Cofactor* was used to model the heme, ligands, and H200.
+The Amber ff14SB force field[@maier2015] was used to model the standard residues of the proteins except for H200, tuned force field from quantum calculations at @sec:parameterization was used to model the heme, ligands, and H200.
 The long-range electrostatic interactions were treated with the particle mesh Ewald method[@essmann1995] and nonbonded particle-particle interactions[@duan2001] were considered using a 9.0 Å cutoff.
 The time step for all MD simulations was set as 2.0 fs and SHAKE was used to constrain hydrogens for product run MD simulations.
-To prevent the dissociation of A'$\alpha$ helices, a harmonic restraint with a spring force of 10 kcal/mol·Å^2^ was applied on the bond between two CA atoms of residue I128 of chain A and chain B. After minimization, heating, and equilibration of the systems (SI Appendix has a full
+To prevent the dissociation of A'α helices, a harmonic restraint with a spring force of 10 kcal/mol·Å^2^ was applied on the bond between two CA atoms of residue I128 of chain A and chain B. After minimization, heating, and equilibration of the systems (SI Appendix has a full